Manual

 --version="": Use a specific version rather than latest.
 Can be used to downgrade.

-Manage webhooks that will be notified when WebhookDB data is updated.
+Manage endpoints that will be notified when WebhookDB data is updated.

 create

-Create a new webhook that WebhookDB will call on every data update.
+Create a new notification that WebhookDB will call on every data update.

 --integration, -i="": Integration identifier.
 This can either be the service name, the table name, or the opaque id, which is a unique code that starts with 'svi_'.
 Run webhookdb integrations list to see a list of all your integrations.